-Next, those two sites were analyzed using a quantitative modeling approach (i.e., the UnTRIM Bay-Delta model and the Short-Term Fate [STFATE] of dredged material in open water model) to determine sediment fluxes, shear stresses, transport pathways, and deposition zones for different placement depths (i.e. locations) and volumes in the feasible placement grids (Figure 3-2) to refine the design of these alternatives.
+Figure 3-6.
+Haul Routes from Oakland Harbor to the nearshore Emeryville Crescent placement site.
+3.4 MODELING open water model) to determine sediment fluxes, shear stresses, transport pathways, and deposition zones for different placement depths (i.e. locations) and volumes in the feasible placement grids (Figure 3-7) to refine the design of these alternatives.
 The modeling approach was used to consider various volume and depth scenarios at the two sites, and those scenarios that were less likely to move sediment onto target mudflats and marshes while minimizing impacts to environmental resources were eliminated.